sleekmason/Lilidog-Bookworm/README.md

 Please note that "Current Conditions" takes a moment to initialize.
 Mix, match, change, etc. Everything is located in the conky folder ~/.config/conky including the Conky Chooser script.

 - Picom Composite Manager with transparency enabled.
-Look in the configuration menu to access ~/.config/picom.conf in order to change transparency, shadows, and more.
+Look in the "paw" in tint2 for easy adjustment options, or Look in the configuration menu to access ~/.config/picom.conf in order to change even more settings.

 - Gammy screen color and lightness control located in Toggles, and from the keybind "Super + g".
 This will allow you to change and set the gamma and brightness of your screen for different times of your choice, or simply as a toggle when desired.